[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 In the example above, you raise the pitch at the end of the sentence like 찾는다고요?

-You said you do all this stuff by yourself?
-That’s too much.
+You do all that by yourself?
+That’s ridiculous.

 Here, 하다 “to do” is a verb without a final consonant, so you attach -ㄴ다고? to make 한다고? “you said you do (this) ~?”